msroth/JupyterNotebooks/README.md

 # JupyterNotebooks
-A misc collection of Jupyter Notebooks
+A misc collection of Jupyter Notebooks and other associated files.